 After developing the content of your résumé using pen and paper, go to the online Career Resource Center Résumé Templates to format your résumé.
 The CRC Résumé Templates have been customized specifically for UB School of Management students.
 This tool helps you create a professional résumé that is both easy-to-read and attractive to top recruiters.

 Note: The Career Resource Center requires and recommends that students use these customized résumé templates only, and does not recommend use of any other résumé templates

 This information focuses on a hard copy paper résumé.
 Click here for information on electronic résumés.

 We have included information on both the content and the formatting for each section.
 Because complete content is so critical, only address the "Format" portions after you have addressed the "Content" portion for all sections.

 It is necessary to include all of the information that an employer would need to contact you.
-This includes your mailing address (both home and school if applicable), home telephone and email.
-The presence of the email address not only provides a recruiter with a way to contact you, but also indicates that you are familiar with current technologies.
+This includes your mailing address (both home and school if applicable), telephone number (home or mobile) and email.
+It is recommended to use your buffalo.edu email address because it will easily identify you as a UB student.

 There are a number of different formats that you can use to present this information.
 Be sure to make your name stand out either by separating it from the other information, or altering the font type or size.
 Make sure the mailing and telephone information is easy to locate.
 This section is usually found at the very top of the résumé.

 This is a statement of your career objective.
 Write a strong and positive statement of your career and job objective, focusing on your strengths and how you can add value to a potential employer.
 When creating your objective, use clear and concise language.
 Try to avoid writing an objective that states the obvious or is too general.
 There are three different ways to structure the objective, and there are pros and cons to each:

 It is important that you do not use the space for the objective to say "nothing."
 For example, although the following statement sounds nice, it really does not say anything that isn’t already assumed by the reader.